willdoescode/nat/README.md

 - Showing file size
 - Showing the date that the file was modified last
 - Showing the user that the file belongs to
+- Showing the group that the file belongs to
 - An easy to use file search
 - A splash of color to disinguish between files and folders